-The Domestic Violence Lawyers at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Brady Lake, Ohio.
+The Domestic Violence Defense Attorneys at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Brady Lake, Ohio.
 By limiting the number of clients we serve, Stiefvater Law can dedicate the time and resources needed to successfully defend your Brady Lake domestic violence charge.

-Practicing law in Ohio since 2003, Domestic Violence Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Brady Lake, Ohio.
+Practicing law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Brady Lake, Ohio.
 Call and speak with Robert about your case.
 Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Lawyers will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as:

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.